jaimebelt/Lead-form-submit-example/README.md

 ### Frontend (Angular)
 The frontend is developed using Angular 13 with Angular Material components.
 Development server runs on `http://localhost:4200`.

-### Database
-MySQL database is accessible on port 3306.
-Database management can be done through PHPMyAdmin interface at `http://localhost:8081`.

 ### Migrations
 Migrations are handled using Doctrine Migrations.
 To create a new migration, run: